 - Cool in the pan for 10 minutes, then invert onto a wire rack to cool completely.

-- To make glaze, stir together powdered sugar and milk.
-Add the lemon juice a little bit at a time until you get your desired consistency.
+- To make glaze, stir together 2 cups powdered sugar and 1 Tablespoon milk.
+Add about 3 Tablespoons lemon juice a little bit at a time until you get your desired consistency.

 - Drizzle over cake.